ChrApostolidis/The_Growth_Hub/README.md

 ```
 This starts the API at http://localhost:4000.

-Start the backend server:
+Start the frontend server:
 ```
 node server.js
 ```
-This starts the backend application at http://localhost:3000.
+This starts the frontend application at http://localhost:3000.
 Make sure both servers run at the same time for the website to work.

 #### Testing the Application